U.S. House Republicans push through two anti-abortion measures in first work week - NewsBreak

 “These bills are doomed in the Senate,” Schumer wrote on Twitter.
 “American women deserve to have their right to healthcare protected, not undermined.”

-Her statement was countered by that of U.S. Democratic Rep. Andrea Salinas, who represents Oregon’s new 6th District, who opposed the bills.

-She said in a statement: “The decision to have an abortion is a deeply personal one – something the government has no business in.
-Sadly, the Republican majority is doubling down on its attempts to criminalize abortion and restrict the fundamental rights of women to access reproductive health care.
-Medical providers are trained professionals who should be free to serve their patients without fear of political attacks or legal consequences.
-I will always oppose legislation that would criminalize their ability to provide abortion care to their patients.
-I came to Congress to protect access to reproductive freedom, and I look forward to taking action to support those rights in the coming days and weeks.”

-The post U.S. House Republicans push through two anti-abortion measures in first work week appeared first on Oregon Capital Chronicle .
+The post U.S. House Republicans push through two anti-abortion measures in first work week appeared first on New Hampshire Bulletin .